PelionIoT/mbed-bootloader/README.md

 1. Compile by running `mbed compile -t GCC_ARM -m (K64F|NUCLEO_F429ZI|UBLOX_EVK_ODIN_W2) --profile=tiny.json`
 1. Use this [script](https://github.com/ARMmbed/mbed-cloud-client-example/blob/master/tools/combine_bootloader_with_app.py) to combine the bootloader with application `python tools/combine_bootloader_with_app.py -a {application.bin} -b {bootloader.bin} --app-offset {firmware_metadata_header_address+firmware_metadata_header_size} --header-offset {firmware_metadata_header_address} -o {combined.bin}`.
 1. Flash `{combined.bin}` to device by drag and drop.

+## Metadata Header

+The metadata header is the bootloader update interface.
+Each stage of the boot sequence leading up to and including the application (except the root bootloader) is paired with a metadata header (containing version, size, hash etc.).
+Information contained in the metadata header allows validation and ordering of available firmwares.

+The firmware metadata header structure can be found [here](https://github.com/ARMmbed/mbed-cloud-client/blob/master/update-client-hub/modules/common/update-client-common/arm_uc_metadata_header_v2.h).
+There are two header formats, internal and external.
+The external header format is meant to be used when storing firmware on external storage which is assumed to be insecure.
+Hence the external header format contains extra security information prevent external tampering of the header data.

 ## Configurations